vuralevren/altogic-auth-react-native/README.md

 If `signUpWithEmail` does not return the user, it means the user must confirm the email so we will show the success message.

+> `signUpWithEmail` function can accept optional  third parameter data to save the user's profile.
+We will save the user's name to the database in this example.

 Replacing `views/sign-up.js` with the following code:
 ```javascript
 // src/views/sign-up.js